techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-itel-p40-location-is-wrong-drfone-by-drfone-virtual-android.md

 ![use joystick to move](https://images.wondershare.com/drfone/guide/virtual-location-15.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Do you think which is the best fake GPS joystick app on iOS and Android Devices?
 You must choose the best one in order to use the fake location in iOS and Android.
 But using some fake GPS go joystick might be riskier and more difficult to install.
 And sometimes, choosing a wrong application may also affect your device.

 Hence, you must choose the best one to effectively fulfill all your expectations in a more efficient way.
 There are many fake GPS location apps that you could use in the game for playing.
 So if you want to fake your location in any game like Pokemon Go, then you must choose the best GPS joystick Pokemon Go for faking your location in the best way.

 <ins class="adsbygoogle"
      style="display:block"